otav-o/Python/Python for Data Science and AI (IBM)/Notes.md

 #### Dot product

-- We multiply the first component, then multiply the second and repeats until last one; finally, add the result together.
+- We multiply the first component, then multiply the second and repeats until last one; finally, add the results together.
 See:

 ```python
 u = [1, 2]